adorsys/XS2A-Sandbox/README.md

 <p align=center><img src="modelbank.png" height="200"></p>

-# ModelBank

-This is the try-out version of adorsys ModelBank: an open source (AGPL v3) solution to get acquainted with adorsys’ implementation of a NextGenPSD2 compliant dynamic sandbox.

-This software is delivered as-is and we're happy about any contributions done by the community to improve it.

-For try-out version you can build the sources on your local.
-To do so, download or checkout the definite branch (branch name is actually a release name) and build it.
-For any further assistance, please contact us directly.
+# ModelBank: A dynamic PSD2 Sandbox environment for realistic TPP integration testing

+This is adorsys ModelBank: a dynamic sandbox environment that fully meets the PSD2 requirements for providing APIs for Third-Party Providers (TPP).
+Based on the Berlin Group’s NextGen PSD2 specification for access to accounts (XS2A), ModelBank meets all the regulatory requirements and is NISP compliant.

+ModelBank is an open source (AGPL v3) try out solution.
+It is delivered as-is and comes without any warranty, to the extent permitted by applicable law.

+Caveat: This repository is not the latest version of Modelbank as it runs with our enterprise clients.
+Do not use it for commercial purposes!
+This public repository will only be updated every 6 months or so.
+It may contain security related issues that are already fixed with our customers but did not make it to the public repository, yet.

+Enterprise Version: There is an enterprise version of Model Bank that we proudly manage, adapt, extend, improve and operate for our enterprise clients, mostly European banks and open banking aggregators.
+This version consists of latest Berlin Group implementation of XS2A Core.

-We currently focus on collaborative projects with our customers where our frameworks can be used as a basis for building new individual XS2A solutions.
+Partnerships: If you are an organization that would like to commercially use our solutions beyond AGPL v3 requirements, please get in contact.
+We currently focus on collaborative projects with our customers where our frameworks can be used as a basis for building new individual PSD2 solutions.

-If you are an organisation that would like to commercially use our solutions beyond AGPL v3 requirements, we are open to discuss alternative individual licensing options.
-If you are interested in working with us or have any other inquiries, please contact us under [psd2@adorsys.com](mailto:psd2@adorsys.com).
+Upcoming Regulation: If you are interested in this project's further developments in the context of Berlin Group, Open Banking UK, PSD3, PSR, DORA and FIDA, please get in contact.

+For any inquiries please write to [sales@adorsys.com](sales@adorsys.com).

 ## What is it